Screenshots

 Testing AI Agents with Accessibility APIs Instead of Screenshots

 Most agent testing relies on screenshots which break constantly.
 Accessibility APIs give you the actual UI structure - buttons, labels, states.
-Tests that check the accessibility tree survive UI redesigns.
+Tests that

 Using a Desktop AI Agent to Identify Fonts from Screenshots